sequencework/sql/readme.md

 ### More

 This package is inspired by the great [sql-template-strings](https://github.com/felixfbecker/node-sql-template-strings).
-Some interesting features that we were missing :
+Some interesting features that we were missing:

 - nested `sql` tags
 - ignore `undefined` expressions in `sql`